homuhomuhomu/WaifuCollage-JPEG-Resizer/README.txt

 If the program crashes, check to make sure you don't have any of the folders open in explorer, specifically the 'enumerated' and 'output' folders.
 It will work if you close the windows and try again.
 If you get errors in the Maker script, make sure your CollageMap.csv makes sense If you see an error in line 71 for the Resizer, I apologize, I changed the input command a bit, so you need to have both 'rawfiles' and 'resized' (see the MEGA-COMMAND)
+I'm not 100% sure the folder-making function translates cleanly into the .exe.
+If you get an error that no such directory exists, just make an empty folder (or better yet, just have the folders: 'rawfiles','processedImg', and 'resized')

 MEGA-COMMAND:
 If you are tired or retyping for each entry, just use the following (make sure you are in the correct directory):
-WaifuCollageJPEG.exe rawfiles & WaifuCollageResizer.exe resized resized & WaifuCollageMaker.exe resized enumerate
+WaifuCollageJPEG.exe rawfiles & WaifuCollageResizer.exe processedImg resized